Karti01kay/flask-API/README.md

 # Prerequisites
 1. Create a MongoDB Atlas cluster.
 2. Create a database called users_db with a collection users
+3. Add the following JSON objects which we will use as references in this project.
+These are sample records for users that we want to control from our database.
+4. Open your MongoDB Compass and connect to your MongoDB Atlas database and then insert the two JSON documents above.

 # Steps on how to run
 1)  Clone the repository using the below command
 ```